 About Me

-Alongside creating and performing, I also set aside time to support the development of future generations of artists as a dance practitioner for the Arts Council Wales’ Lead Creative Schools and Cynefin programmes and writing practitioner for Literature Wales; as well as mentoring early career artists.
+Alongside creating and performing, I also set aside time to support the development of future generations of artists as a dance practitioner for the Arts Council Wales’ Lead Creative Schools and Cynefin programmes and writing practitioner for Literature Wales; as well as ad hoc artist mentoring.
 In 2021 I founded the Our Voice Network, a network which exists to empower, platform, and develop artists of the Global Majority.

-Currently, I am Associate Artist for Ballet Cymru, Trustee for National Dance Company Wales, a member of Theatre for Young Audiences Cymru, and developing a 60-minute dance theatre production exploring humanities connection with hair.
+Currently, I am Associate Artist for Ballet Cymru, Trustee for National Dance Company Wales, a member of Theatre for Young Audiences Cymru, and Literature Wales’ 2025 - 2026 Representing Wales cohort.

 Recent credits include: